Kelvinskell/filename-changer/README.md

 As always, feel free to [Email](kelvinskelll@gmail.com) me, or check me out on [LinkedIn](https://www.linkedin.com/in/kelvin-onuchukwu-3460871a1).

 ## Features
-- Change first letter in filename to uppercase
+- Change only the first letter in a filename to an uppercase character
-- Change filename to uppercase
+- Change filename to uppercase characters
-- Change file extension
+- Change file extension for a file or list of files
-- Use glob characters to select filenames
+- Use globbing to select a range of filenames
 - Display manual page
-- Display history
+- Display usage history
-- Perform filename changes iteratively
+- Iteratively change filenames
-- Change filenames in current directory to lowercase
+- Change filenames in the current working directory to lowercase
-- Specify absolute path to directory containing files of interest
+- Specify absolute path to directory and alter selected files in that directory
 - Use this script on a remote system
 - Generate random names for files
 - Display version information